-- Calculate the average total pay for each job grouping - There are many ways to calculate average earnings. - Using the median as a measure of average earnings tends to be less affected by a small number of extremely high earners (which can skew the distribution of earnings). - Using the mean can help capture differences across the distribution.

-- Calculate the difference between the total pay of women and men (or other categories) for each job grouping - Identify compensation disparities and determine whether disparities warrant a more sophisticated statistical analysis, such as a multiple regression analysis - Coordinating with counsel in any outsourced statistical analysis may allow you to assert attorney client or work product privileges
+- There are many ways to calculate average earnings. - " Using the median as a measure of average earnings tends to be less affected by a small number of extremely high earners (which can skew the distribution of earnings). - " Consider whether other statistical analyses should be used. - " Using the mean can help capture differences across the distribution. - · Calculate the difference between the total pay of women and men (or other categories) for each job grouping. - · Identify compensation disparities and determine whether disparities warrant a more sophisticated statistical analysis, such as a multiple regression analysis. - " Coordinating with counsel in any outsourced statistical analysis may allow you to assert. - · Investigate disparities further including, but not limited to, interviews and further document analysis.

-Step 5: Examining the causes of gender pay differences
+Step 5: Examining the Causes of Pay Disparities